IAI Nesher: Production

 According to aviation authors Doug Dildy and Pablo Calcaterra, Dassault discreetly provided the jigs, fixtures, and a large quantity of airframe components to Israel via an industrial consortium of Israeli aerospace company Israel Aircraft Industries and American aviation firm North American Rockwell, who were claimed to have been sold a manufacturing licence in January 1968.
 Reportedly, the first bare airframes, featuring no weapons, electronics, ejection seat, or engine included, had been delivered directly from Dassault in France.
 Dildy and Calcaterra claimed that detailed information on the aircraft's Atar engine was obtained via Swiss industrial manufacturer Sulzer, who had produced the engine for Switzerland's own Mirages; between these blueprints and possessing several Atar engines of the IAF's existing Mirages to reverse engineer, Israel was able to independently manufacture its own engines.

-During 1969, IAI commenced manufacturing activity on the project.
+During 1969, IAI commenced manufacturing the project.
 Officially, Israel manufactured the aircraft after having obtained a complete set of drawings.
 However, some sources have alternatively claimed that Israel had received 50 Mirage 5s in a disassembled state and shipped in crates directly from the French Air Force (AdA), while the AdA proceeded to take on the 50 aircraft which had originally been intended for Israeli service.
 During September 1969, the first Nesher prototype performed its maiden flight.
 During May 1971, the first Raam A was delivered to the IAF.
 During November 1971, the aircraft received its official name of Nesher.

 The Neshers' airframe was identical to the Mirage 5, but there was an extensive refitting of Israeli-built avionics systems, along with the adoption of a Martin-Baker zero-zero ejection seat, and improved provisions for a wider range of AAMs, including the Israeli Shafrir heat-seeking missile.
 In total, 51 Nesher fighters (Nesher S) and ten Nesher two-seat trainers (Nesher T) were constructed by IAI.
 The Nesher featured more simplistic avionics than the IAF's Mirage IIIC, reportedly, it was also slightly less maneuverable.
 However, it possessed a longer combat range and a larger payload.
 The reduced maneuverability of the type did not prevent the Nesher from performing well in air combat during the Yom Kippur War of 1973.

-During 1974, production of the Nesher was phased out in favour of a more advanced Mirage derivative which had been planned in parallel to the Nesher.
+During 1974, production of the Nesher was phased out in favour of a more advanced Mirage derivative that had been planned in parallel to the Nesher.
 The principal difference of this derivative was the replacement of the Atar engine by an Israeli-built General Electric J79 engine.
 The J79 was a popular American engine for combat aircraft, having already been used on fighters such as the Lockheed F-104 Starfighter and the McDonnell Douglas F-4 Phantom II.
 The resulting aircraft was given the name IAI Kfir.